Search

 The table below presents identified vulnerable and excluded groups in the district and the effects of the vulnerability.

-Shocks and Risks can be said to be activities or situations that expose the vulnerable groups as children, women the elderly among others to emotional and physical stress or trauma.
+Types of Shocks and Risks Faced by Households in the District Shocks and Risks can be said to be activities or situations that expose the vulnerable groups as children, women the elderly among others to emotional and physical stress or trauma.
 The risks and Shocks faced by households in the district ranges from natural events (which cannot be predicted and gives no warning for its occurrence) to man-made (that is conflicts, policy induced, terms of trade shocks, illness and death).

-Agriculture being the mainstay of the District depends mainly on rainfall for production.
-The existence of the Volta Lake is not fully exploited for irrigation farming during the dry season.
 As a result the major shock and risk affecting food availability, incomes and wealth accumulation are those that relate mainly to crop, production and fishing.
 The economic activities that individuals and households are involved in also determine to a large extent the vulnerability they suffer in terms of income stability and asset loss in the District.
+The main types of shocks affecting most households in the district relate to the areas of food insecurity, human insecurity and job insecurity.

-In Pru, most of the shocks cited are related to production, since is a major agricultural area.
+In Pru West, most of the shocks cited are related to production, since is a major agricultural area.
 These shocks may occur as a result of crop failure due to poor rains, flooding and bush fire, affecting harvest.
 This type of shock according to reports from District Poverty Profiling was reported by 30% of households.
 Also, farm produce like yam may be stored at the farms and at times are burnt into ashes by bushfires.
 In 2009 a total of 1,258 farmers reported this type of shock.

 Price-related stocks were also cited.
 This was reported by the fishermen, farmers, transported operators among others.
 Due to the fluctuating prices of agricultural produce like maize, yam and cassava and inadequate storage and processing facilities, increased harvest usually end up in glut of produce and low prices.
 Also increases in fuel prices indirectly affect production cost which in turn affects the prices of goods and services especially transportation cost.